 Vulturu’s Ghastly Graveyard

-Mitchell Flynn came to Romania two years ago with his younger siblings to live with their uncle after their parents tragically died in a plane crash.
-He doesn’t speak Romanian, but he understands the language as his mother was born and raised in Bucharest.
+Mitchell Flynn came to Romania two years ago with his younger siblings to live with their uncle, Professor Varujan Torje, after their parents tragically died in a plane crash.
+He doesn’t speak Romanian very well, but he understands the language as his mother was born and raised in Bucharest.
 He is obsessed with the occult and firmly believes in vampires.
 He is the little group’s uncontested leader and tonight he has convinced them all to meet up at the cemetery for a very special ritual.

 Jennifer is doubtful and as usual she doesn’t hold back her thoughts.
 ‘I’m sure she won’t come, and she’s probably convinced Leann, too.
 She’s a bad influence over Leann and-’

-Mitchell nudges her, motioning towards two dark silhouttes advancing towards them.
+Mitchell nudges her, motioning towards two dark silhouettes advancing towards them.

 ‘She came,’ Jennifer says incredulously.
-‘And she brought her cat!’
+‘And she brought a cat!’

 ‘I told you so…’ Mitchell smiles to himself.
 He has finally succeeded in convincing a reticent Taïga to bring her black cat.

 Leann waves to their friends, nudging Taïga.
 ‘They are over there!’